0xca7/grampus/README.md

 ```
 If you want to keep a space in the grammar, use '#'.
 The parser
 will replace this with a space (0x20).

-## Grammar

-takes the parsed grammar and generates random syntax trees.
-these trees are productions, with the leaves being terminals.
-this can be used to generate valid sentences from the grammar.
-inputs in the form of strings are generated from these.

-## Grammar Fuzzer

-takes the inputs from Grammar and applies mutations. harnesses
-the PUT and performs fuzzing showing statistics along the way.

 ### 0xca7